Macalester College

 Macalester College (/məˈkælɪstər/ mə-KAL-iss-tər) is a private liberal arts college in Saint Paul, Minnesota, United States.
 Founded in 1874, Macalester is exclusively an undergraduate institution with an enrollment of 2,068 students in the fall of 2025.
-The college has Scottish and Presbyterian roots and emphasizes internationalism and multiculturalism.
+The college has Scottish and Presbyterian roots and emphasizes internationalism, multiculturalism, and service to society.

-In 2023, the college offered 39 majors, 40 minors, and 11 concentrations.
+As of 2026, the college offers 38 majors, 40 minors, and 11 concentrations.
 Students also have the option to design their own major.
 Macalester's sports teams compete in the NCAA Division III-level Minnesota Intercollegiate Athletic Conference.
-The college's 60-acre main campus is bordered by Summit Avenue to the north and St. Clair Avenue to the south.
+The college's 60-acre main campus is bordered by Summit Avenue to the north, St. Clair Avenue to the south, and Snelling Avenue to the east.
 The 300-acre Ordway Field Station, a nature reserve and research station, is on the outskirts of the Twin Cities, along the Mississippi River.

 History

 Macalester College was founded by Edward Duffield Neill in 1874 with help from the Presbyterian Church in Minnesota.
 Neill had served as a chaplain in the American Civil War and traveled to Minnesota Territory in 1849.
 He became connected politically and socially.
 He went on to found two local churches, was appointed the first Chancellor of the University of Minnesota, and became the state's first superintendent of public education.
 In leaving the University of Minnesota Board of Regents he desired to build a religious college affiliated with the Presbyterian Church that would also be open to members of other Christian churches.